-According to international standards, the University has adopted the grade point average (GPA) system as an index of learning achievement, which has been widely done in the U.S. and the various countries of Asia.
+The University has adopted the grade point average (GPA) system as an index of learning achievement.
 Under this system, the student's grades for each course are converted to grade points (GP) through a fixed method, and then the GP is multiplied by the number of credits for the course.
 The total for all courses is calculated, then that value is divided by the total number of credits for all courses taken.